 Video of the Day

-Per the U.S. Department of Agriculture (USDA), pumpkin seeds are rich in a variety of essential nutrients that your body needs to function at its best.
-For instance, a 1-ounce serving contains:
+Per the USDA, pumpkin seeds are rich in a variety of essential nutrients your body needs to function at its best.

 Potential Side Effects of Eating Pumpkin Seeds

-Here are the potential bad effects of eating pumpkin seeds.
+Here are some potential side effects of pumpkin seeds:

 1. Digestive Trouble